photoprism/photoprism-docs/docs/getting-started/faq.md

 ### I could not find a documentation of config parameters? ###

 We maintain a complete list of [config options](config-options.md) in *Getting Started*.
-Running `photoprism help` in a terminal lists all commands and [config options](config-options.md) available your currently installed version:
+When you run `photoprism help` in a [terminal](docker-compose.md#command-line-interface), all commands and parameters available in your currently installed [version](https://docs.photoprism.org/release-notes/) are listed:

 ```
 docker-compose exec photoprism photoprism help